wjx-error/ProtoSurv/README.md

 # Training ProtoSurv Model
 ## Make Splits
-We have provided the dataset lists and labels used for our experiments in the /dataset_csv/ folder.
+We provide the dataset lists and labels used for experiments in the /dataset_csv/ folder.
-You can split the dataset's case list into five folds for cross-validation.
+Users can split the dataset's case list into five folds for cross-validation.

 ```
 python cross_val_split/TCGA_make_splits.py